On top of zero-emission vehicles, GM looks to clean up its own operations

-Sustainable BusinessOn top of zero-emission vehicles, GM looks to clean up its own operations

-General Motors Co (GM.N) is targeting not only the elimination of tailpipe emissions by 2035 on all light vehicles it sells, but the largest U.S. automaker also is looking to clean up its own operations with goals it outlined on Friday.
+DETROIT (Reuters) - General Motors Co is targeting not only the elimination of tailpipe emissions by 2035 on all light vehicles it sells, but the largest U.S. automaker also is looking to clean up its own operations with goals it outlined on Friday.

 The Detroit automaker released a series of new goals in its 2020 sustainability report, including reducing how much energy it takes to build vehicles and using returnable packaging.